 There is no right or wrong way to feel.
 You cannot make yourself stop feeling what you are feeling.
 Trying to stop those feelings or burying them can be very unhelpful and harmful.
 What is important is to have a healthy way of dealing with your feelings.

 Parents commonly feel shocked, sad, angry, guilty, confused and scared.
 Parents may feel that a mistake has been made in the diagnosis or they may deny the diagnosis completely.
-They may blame themselves – this is especially true if there is an underlying genetic explanation for the child’s condition.
+They may blame themselves – especially if there is an underlying genetic explanation for the child’s condition.

 Commonly asked questions